Using a solid bar of dish soap effectively is a combination of three things – water, technique and product.

 Most of New Zealand has what is called soft water, this is the best for using soap.
 Soap will lather and perform well in soft water.
 If you have hard water, soap is always going to struggle over detergent.

 Using a “Dish Swish” will easily create lots of bubbles in hot water, alternatively you can agitate the soap in a gloved hand near the surface of the water.
 About ten seconds of swishing is usually enough.
 Bubbles aren’t essential to clean, it takes a bit of getting used to not having a sink full of copious bubbles, but we think our special recipe is pretty good at creating and keeping bubbles.
 You may not see many bubbles if your water is hard.
+Shake/swish under the stream of water while filling, rather than a full sink.

 If you are old enough, you may remember the dishwashing order of events in Home Economics classes.
 This is helpful when using a dish soap.
 First glassware, then mugs, plates/bowls, cutlery, serving bowls and lastly, pots/pans.
 Ensure anything “greasy” is pre-rinsed in hot water before you start.